Get 80% off your plan for your first 3 months*

 Three types of profit margins measure different aspects of your profitability:

-Gross profit margin shows revenue remaining after paying for goods or services sold (cost of goods sold).
-You can use this margin to set your pricing strategies and compare your performance over time.
+• Gross profit margin: shows revenue remaining after paying for goods or services sold (cost of goods sold).
+Use it to set pricing strategies and compare performance over time.

-Operating profit margin reveals profit after paying production costs like wages and materials, but before taxes and interest.
-This margin shows how profitable your core business operations are.
-Investors and lenders look at this margin to see how viable your business is.
+• Operating profit margin: reveals profit after paying production costs like wages and materials, but before taxes and interest.
+It shows how profitable your core operations are.
+Investors and lenders use it to assess business viability.

-Net profit margin measures income left after paying all costs, taxes, and expenses.
-In New Zealand, the standard company tax rate is 28 percent, so you need to include this in your final calculation.
+• Net profit margin: measures income left after paying all costs, taxes, and expenses.
+In New Zealand, the standard company tax rate is 28%, so include this in your final calculation.

 Why do profit margins matter?

-Profit margins reveal your financial health by showing how efficiently you turn sales into profit.
+Profit margins matter because they reveal your financial health.
+They show how efficiently you turn sales into profit.

 Use profit margins to make key business decisions:

-• Cost control: Identify where expenses are eating into profits
+• Cost control: identify where expenses eat into profits.

 What is a good profit margin?

 A good profit margin depends on your industry and business model.
-There’s no universal 'good' percentage.
+There's no universal percentage that applies to every business.
+Profit margins vary significantly across industries and business models.

 Industry examples:

-Margin hierarchy: Your gross profit margin is always higher than your operating margin, which is higher than your net margin.
-Focus on your operating and net margins for the clearest picture of your business health.
+Your gross profit margin is always higher than your operating margin, which is higher than your net margin.
+Focus on operating and net margins for the clearest picture of your business health.

 Benefits of high profit margins for growth